 Sacramento County Voter Guide

-The 2018 California Primary Election is less than one year away!
+The 2018 California Primary Election is just a few months away!
 The Sacramento County Republican Party (SCRP) is busy preparing for new voting procedures, hundreds of election opportunities at the local, state and federal levels of government, and ballot measures that are being prepared for circulation.

 If you would like to help the Republican Party succeed in 2018, there are many ways to help us win!